southernkasaist/ga-system-design/README.md

 This section is about the architecture design with assumed OSS and key components to draw a big picture of how to make the system.

-We need to consider each requirement from technical perspective.

-We must understand what we need and why we need it.

 For OSS, we should consider those are best fit for our requirement and are widely used with strong and stable community support.
 Because these OSS are key components of our system, which must be stable and updated for long-term in the lifecycle of the system.

 Thus, we try to use major OSS if possible.